dargenioa/quokka-marketplace/README.md

 ## Contributing

-Christopher-Lamb, danrgenioa, DevDan13, Gaven56, and Ibram Elias are the contributors for quokka-marketplace.
+Christopher-Lamb, dargenioa, DevDan13, Gaven56, and Ibram Elias are the contributors for quokka-marketplace.
 Please check the questions section to view our github profiles!
 We are also open to any other contributors who wish to share their thoughts to make the project grow.

 ## Test